 Wiz: Even then, those arrows would have to actually strike Wukong, which would be extremely difficult.
 Yes, in some depictions Heracles could potentially shoot the sun of Helios, his arrows flying 90 times the speed of light.
 However, in his contest with the Buddha, Wukong leap to the edge of the universe in a single second.
 To do so he had to be moving over 1.4 quintillion times faster than light.

 3. But even if the hydra venom was equally potent, there is no guarantee that Hercules’ arrows could pierce Sun’s adamantine hide.
 The novel is clear that Monkey’s frame is nearly indestructible.
-For instance, upon his capture, Monkey easily survives execution, leading one official to report the following to the Jade Emperor:
+For instance, upon his capture, heaven fails to execute him:

 This invincibility follows him throughout the novel.
 For example, in chapter 75, Sun agrees to a demon lord’s offer to set the monk free if he can survive a blow to his head with a scimitar: